v2sCollections/Constellation/README.md

 - Removes the warning when opening the console for the first time in a session.
 - Gives terminals and kiosks a darker theme, and makes the terminal startup less bright.
 - Increased the speed of the sleep/wait Menus.
+- Increases viewable ship component items by 33%.
+- Removes the visual clutter from the vanilla hit marker, making it much easier to see what you're shooting at.
+- Modifies the mission menu so more items can be seen at once.
+Increases viewable items by 50%.

 ## StarUI Inventory